Lead-in: information about the author

 • revisionist and status-qou states

-• intensity preference
+• intensity of preference

 • Pareto efficiency